hyemiie/markDownEditor/README.md

-# 📝 Tier Markdown Editor
+# Tier Markdown Editor

 Tier Markdown is a simple markdown editor that lets you write and preview your content in real time.
 It’s fast, minimal, and built for writers, devs, and anyone who wants a smooth markdown writing experience and is powered by a simple backend for exporting files.
-It’s built with **React** on the frontend and **Node/Express** on the backendso you can run everything together without extra setup.
+It’s built with **React** on the frontend and **Node/Express** on the backend so you can run everything together without extra setup.

 ---

 ## ⚡ What It Does

-- 🖊️ Live markdown editing with side-by-side preview
+- Live markdown editing with side-by-side preview
-- 📥 Export markdown content as `.md` file via backend
+- Export markdown content as `.md` file via backend
-- 📱  Clean, responsive UI
+- Clean, responsive UI
-- 🔗 Simple client-server setup for local or production use
+- Simple client-server setup for local or production use

 ---